 Effect of Impurities on Cast Iron

-It present in cast iron up to 4%.
+It is present in cast iron up to 4%.
 Silicon provides the formation of free graphite that makes the iron soft and easily machinable.
 Silicon produces sound casting free from blow holes in the material due to its high affinity for oxygen.

 It helps fusibility and fluidity in cast iron but causes brittleness.
 It is rarely allowed to exceed 1%.
 Phosphoric irons are the useful casting of intricate design and for many light engineering casting when cheapness is essential.